 How do I get my license back after a DUI in Illinois?

 Restoring your driver’s license depends on whether you are dealing with a suspension or a full revocation.
-For suspensions, you may be eligible for a Monitoring Device Driving Permit or full reinstatement after completing the suspension period.
+When your license is suspended, you could be eligible for a Monitoring Device Driving Permit or full reinstatement once the suspension period is over.
 For revocations, you must go through a formal reinstatement process that includes an alcohol and drug evaluation and, in some cases, a Secretary of State hearing.

 Why Choose Combs Waterkotte for DUI Defense in Rochester, IL